 Use them interchangeably in any recipe that calls for sun dried tomatoes.
 You can also learn the best ways to reconstitute them to use in recipes.

-More on drying tomatoes
+More on preserving and drying tomatoes

 Drying tomatoes: how to get started ...

 Oven dried tomatoes: step-by-step directions to make your own ...

 Dehydrating tomatoes in a dehydrator: the most reliable drying method